orson1282/arubabank_api/README.md

 ## To Do List

 - Recruit more local developers to the project
-- Maybe develop it into a rest api with Django ?
+- Maybe develop it into a rest api ?